 - MUST use the funds for the current semester of the request.

-- Upon completion and submission of the request form, there will be an informal needs assessment review by the Assistant Dean for Academic Affairs.
+- Upon completion and submission of the request form, there will be an informal needs assessment review by the Associate Dean for Student Success and Strategic Community Engagement.

 - If approved for funding, the student will be informed of any required documentation and the method for receiving the funds.